 The Zachs Hillel House, which opened in 2014, serves as a center for Jewish student life and related intercultural programming at the College.
 The 6,700-square-foot building, made possible by a $1 million gift from entrepreneur and philanthropist Henry Zachs and his family, features a conference room, library, study space, kosher kitchen and social space.

 Several Connecticut College faculty, including religious studies professor Sharon Portnoff, have unique expertise in Judaic studies and offer courses in Judaic subjects.
+The minor in Jewish Studies brings together faculty from a variety of academic disciplines who work closely with students to study and analyze topics related to Jews and Judaism in a variety of social and political contexts.
 Additionally, various academic departments and College offices sponsor programs of interest to Jewish students and faculty.

 For further information about Jewish life at Connecticut College or to be put on the Jewish community and/or Hillel mailing lists, contact Rabbi Susan Schein, Director of Zachs Hillel House and College Chaplain, at (860) 439-5165 or email@example.com.
 To learn more about the Hillel student organization, visit the Hillel Facebook page.